The tiered garden bed that I purchased is by Suncast. It came as a kit that had to be assembled.

 I have been quite pleased with my raised garden beds.
 So much so that I started out with one, and have since grown my garden to having four of them.
 I also enclosed the whole area with fencing.
 I used old screens to line around the bottom to keep the rabbits out.

-Update: The last time I checked, this particular raised garden bed was no longer available, at least online, when I did my search.
+Update 1: The last time I checked, this particular raised garden bed was no longer available, at least online, when I did my search.

 Upon further checking, I thought you might be interested to see another option.
 This model caught my attention one day when I was out shopping in Mendards.
 I did some online research and watched several videos about its use, and reviews have been pretty favorable.

-This elevated garden bed is by Keter.
+The above elevated garden bed is by Keter.
 It measures 19.4 inch wide by 44.9 inch long, and stands 29.8 inches high.

 It has a simple watering system with a reservoir in the bottom.
 It has a float at the bottom of the tube which will raise the little leaves at the top of the float mechanism, that will let the gardener know when the excess water should be drained.
 It has a cap that is opened to let the water flow out into your bucket, garden, or whatever.
 This will help to prevent root rot.